-(a) Notice of a general meeting must be given in accordance with clause 11.2(b)11.2(b) and the Corporations Act to the persons referred to in clause 37.2(a)37.2(a).

-- (c) Subject to the requirements of the Corporations Act, a notice calling a general meeting must: - (i) specify the place, date and time of the meeting (and if the meeting is to be held in two or more places, the technology that will be used to facilitate this); - (ii) state the general nature of the business to be transacted at the meeting; - (iii) if a special resolution is to be proposed at the meeting state the resolution; - (iv) include such statements about the appointment of proxies as are required by the Corporations Act; - (v) specify a place and electronic address for the purposes of proxy appointments; and - (vi) comply with any other requirements of the Corporations Act.
+- (a) Notice of a general meeting must be given in accordance with clause 11.2(b)11.2(b) and the Corporations Act to the persons referred to in clause 37.2(a)37.2(a). - (b) General meetings must be called on at least 21 days notice. - (c) Subject to the requirements of the Corporations Act, a notice calling a general meeting must: - (i) specify the place, date and time of the meeting (and if the meeting is to be held in two or more places, the technology that will be used to facilitate this); - (ii) state the general nature of the business to be transacted at the meeting; - (iii) if a special resolution is to be proposed at the meeting state the resolution; - (iv) include such statements about the appointment of proxies as are required by the Corporations Act; - (v) specify a place and electronic address for the purposes of proxy appointments; and - (vi) comply with any other requirements of the Corporations Act.